 Step 1: Check date availability and sign up in the School of Music office with Operations Manager Carole Christensen.
 If you have a class that ends at 12:20 p.m. or begins at 12:30 p.m., let Carole know and you will be placed accordingly on the program.

-Step 2: Two weeks or more prior to your recital, complete the required Noon Recital Series Program Form.
+Step 2: Two weeks or more prior to your performance (at the latest), complete the required Noon Recital Series Program Form.
 The School of Music Style Guide for Instrumental Recital Programs or School of Music Style Guide for Vocal Recital Programs must be followed when submitting recital information.
 Full text and translations for vocal pieces are not required in The Noon Recital Series.

 Step 3: Save a copy of your Noon Recital Series Program Form (see form link above) on your computer.

-Step 4: Send the Noon Recital Series Program Form (see form link above) as a Word attachment to your teacher for their review and approval.
-Your teacher will forward this information to Patti Sumich (email@example.com) in the Office of Public Events.
+Step 4: Send the Noon Recital Series Program Form (see form link above) as a Word attachment to your teacher for their review and approval (copying Patti Sumich at firstname.lastname@example.org), and ask your teacher to forward this information after they have reviewed and approved it to Patti Sumich (email@example.com) in the Office of Public Events.

 The Office of Public Events is only responsible for the preparation and printing of program information received at least 10 days prior to the performance date.